romuluslaw/NUS-test-2020111/README.md

-# THis is a test repository
+# This is a test repository

 ## this text is somehow smaller